asasher/visb/README.md

 - [x] Faster feedback when reseting Tap Tempo.
 - [x] Generate Beat Grid based on user BPM and beat offset.
 - [x] Compute beat grid offset based on tap tempo.
+- [ ] Use zustand for managin state.
+- [ ] Fix the song is stuck on previous song when playing the next song, bug.
+It's very annoying.